 Inverness & Scottish Highlands 2-Day Tour

-In 1692 The Clan MacDonald of Glencoe suffer a terrible fate which still resinates with the people of Scotland to this day.
+In 1692, the Clan MacDonald of Glencoe suffers a terrible fate that still resonates with Scotland’s people to this day.

 Better known in modern times as the Harry Potter Bridge, the Glenfinnan Viaduct is instantly recognisable as the bridge upon which the Hogwarts Express travels.